-- The committee concurred with management's assessment that the impact of the current cost of living crisis on the group's significant accounting judgements and areas of uncertainty is felt most acutely in relation to revenue recognition and allowances for expected credit losses in relation to doubtful receivables.
-Considerations in this area are therefore set out more fully above. - The committee challenged management's view that the criteria for presenting the results of UURE as discontinued operations for the period in which it was consolidated into the group's financial statements were not met, and concurred with management's judgement that UURE did not constitute a separate major operation in the context of the group as a whole. - The committee also concurred with management's view that, given the nature and materiality of the transaction, it is appropriate that the sale be treated as an adjusting item in arriving at the group's underlying profit measures included within its Alternative Performance Measures.
+The committee concurred with management's assessment that the impact of the current cost of living crisis on the group's significant accounting judgements and areas of uncertainty is felt most acutely in relation to revenue recognition and allowances for expected credit losses in relation to doubtful receivables.
+Considerations in this area are

+The committee challenged management's view that the criteria for presenting the results of UURE as discontinued operations for the period in which it was consolidated into the group's financial statements were not met, and concurred with management's judgement that UURE did not constitute a separate major operation in the context of the group as a whole.
+The committee also concurred with management's view that, given the nature and materiality of the transaction, it is appropriate that the sale be treated as an adjusting item in arriving at the group's underlying profit measures included within its Alternative

-Rusiness on the committee's agenda during the year
+Business on the committee's agenda during the year